One of the most popular questions we get asked at i-to-i is ‘are there any TEFL jobs for non-native speakers?’

-Whatever anyone says, you don’t need any extra TEFL training.
+Whatever anyone says, you don’t need any extra TEFL training so long as you have your main TEFL qualification (120+ hours).
 You are the equal of the native speakers, and should not put yourself in a separate category.
 Obviously, if you’re going to teach English, your English level has to be very high; and if you’re not confident about your English, you’ll need to work on it in a targeted way.
 Get a detailed diagnosis of your speaking and writing from an expert and work on the areas you need to improve: whether that’s fluency, pronunciation, sentence stress and rhythm, use of articles or tenses – a few more hours effort will open up a world of opportunities.

 What job opportunities are there for non-native speakers?

 As mentioned above, apart from the few remaining countries that require you to hold certain passports to issue teaching permits, you have the same opportunities as a native speaker and that’s worth remembering when applying for TEFL jobs.
 TEFL is market-driven, so if you can show an employer they need you and that you can do the job just as well as someone from the UK, the US or Australia, you shouldn’t have any problems.
 An employer may ask for ‘native speakers’ because they (mistakenly) think it will mean better teachers – show them they’re wrong by highlighting your high level of English and your TEFL skills.

 … But I keep on getting rejection letters!

 If you keep getting knock-backs from mainstream TEFL jobs because of your ‘non-nativeness’, don’t despair!
 There are quite a few TEFL jobs and internships aimed specifically at non-native speakers – the chances are that once you’ve completed one of these type contracts, you will be in a much better position to find work.